0w0Demonic/AquaHotkey/docs/core.md

 #### Create a New Nested Class For Target

-If the target does not contain the nested class, AquaHotkey creates a new nested class on the target.
+If the target does not yet own the nested class, AquaHotkey will create a new nested class on the target.

 For example: